-1.4.6.1 To fulfil the goal of having as many countries as possible adopt the system, much of the GHS is based on standardized approaches to make it easier for companies to comply with and for countries to implement the system.
+17. To fulfil the goal of having as many countries as possible adopt the system, much of the GHS is based on standardised approaches to make it easier for companies to comply with and for countries to implement the system.
 Standardisation can be applied to certain label elements - symbols, signal words, statements of hazard, precautionary statements - and to label format and colour and to SDS format.

-1.4.6.2 Application of standardization in the harmonized system
+Application of standardization in the harmonized system

-For labels, the hazard symbols, signal words and hazard statements have all been standardized and assigned to each of the hazard categories.
-These standardized elements should not be subject to variation, and should appear on the GHS label as indicated in the Chapters for each hazard class in this document.
-For safety data sheets, the chapter Hazard communication: Safety Data Sheets (Chapter 1.5) provides a standardized format for the presentation of information.
-Although precautionary statements have not been fully harmonized in the current GHS, Annex 3 of this document provides guidance to aid in the selection of appropriate statements.
-Additional work to achieve greater standardization in this area may be undertaken in the future, once countries have gained experience with the system.
+18. For labels, the hazard symbols, signal words and hazard statements have all been standardised and assigned to each of the hazard categories.
+These standardised elements should not be subject to variation, and should appear on the GHS label as indicated in the Chapters for each hazard class in this document.
+For safety data sheets, the chapter Hazard Communication: Safety Data Sheets (Chapter 1.4) provides a standardised format for the presentation of information.
+Whilst precautionary information was considered for standardisation, there was insufficient time to develop detailed proposals.
+However, there are examples of precautionary statements and pictograms in Annex 4 and it remains a goal to develop them into fully standardised label elements.

-1.4.6.3 Use of non-standardized or supplemental information
+Use of non-standardized or supplemental information

-- 1.4.6.3.1 There are many other label elements which may appear on a label which have not been standardized in the harmonized system.
+- 19. There are many other label elements which may appear on a label which have not been standardised in the harmonised system.
 Some of these clearly need to be included on the label, for example precautionary statements.
 Competent authorities may require additional information, or suppliers may choose to add supplementary information on their own initiative.
-In order to ensure that the use of non-standardized information does not lead to unnecessarily wide variation in information or undermine GHS information, the use of supplementary information should be limited to the following circumstances: - (a) the supplementary information provides further detail and does not contradict or cast doubt on the validity of the standardized hazard information; or - (b) the supplementary information provides information about hazards not yet incorporated into the GHS.
+In order to ensure that the use of non-standardised information does not lead to unnecessarily wide variation in information or undermine GHS information, the use of supplementary information should be limited to the following circumstances: - the supplementary information provides further detail and does not contradict or cast doubt on the validity of the standardised hazard information, or; - the supplementary information provides information about hazards not yet incorporated into the GHS.